 How often do we meet?
 Depending on your concerns, we will likely meet between once a week to once a month, often becoming less frequent as you make progress.

 When you are ready, I will urge you to take an active role in deciding how therapy should progress.
 Therapy is best when it is a collaborative process.

 Science informing treatment

 I believe strongly that, for psychological treatment to be as effective as possible, the psychologist must be grounded in theory and research.
 The science of psychology and psychological treatment is growing up very fast, and there are new approaches and treatment modalities being developed all the time.
 The science is informing us of things that work, and things that don't work.
-We must stay abreast of growing body of research so that we can offer relief as quickly and efficiently as possible.
-My clinical work is informed by several theoretical directions, mostly within the categories of humanistic and cognitive orientations.
+We must, as individual psychologists, stay abreast of the growing body of research, so that we can offer relief as quickly and efficiently as possible.
+My clinical work is informed by several theoretical approaches, mostly within the humanistic and cognitive orientations.
 I am Client Centered (CCT) and Emotion Focused (EFT) and I utilize specific treatment methods of Cognitive Behavioral Therapy (CBT).These methods of treatment are well researched and have proven themselves effective in the treatment of a broad array of behavioral and emotional difficulties.

 I look forward to working with you.

 See my list of publications for more information about my research and educational background.